eduardo-w-bandeira/databarn/README.md

 # Data Barn
- Simple in-memory data manager or data carrier
+ Simple in-memory data manager and data carrier

 # Example of Usage as a Data Carrier